 Serotonin is a chemical in the brain that can affect mood.
-Eating foods that contain the essential amino acid known as tryptophan can help the body to produce more serotonin.
+Eating foods that contain the essential amino acid tryptophan can help the body produce more serotonin.

-Foods, including salmon, eggs, spinach, and seeds are among those that help boost serotonin naturally.
+Some foods, such as salmon, eggs, spinach, and seeds, can help boost serotonin naturally.

-Serotonin is a chemical found in the brain, blood, intestines, and connective tissues of the human body.
+Serotonin is a chemical found in the brain, blood, intestines, and connective tissues.
 It causes blood vessels to contract, helps transmit information across the nervous system, and has a role in brain function.

-Serotonin is essential for overall health and wellbeing, and people often associate it with positive mood.
-But the brain is complex, and further research is needed to find out more about how serotonin works.
+Serotonin is essential for overall health and well-being, and people often associate it with positive mood.
+However, the brain is complex, and further research is necessary to learn more about how serotonin works.

-Reduced levels of serotonin in the brain may be a cause of memory problems and low mood.
-Also, low serotonin levels are more likely to affect a person negatively if they have had depression before.
+Reduced levels of serotonin in the brain may be a cause of memory issues and low mood.
+Low serotonin levels are also more likely to affect a person negatively if they have previously had depression.

-In this article, we look at eight healthful foods that may help boost serotonin.
-We also cover the difference between serotonin and tryptophan, the importance of carbohydrates, and other tips for boosting serotonin and mood.
+This article looks at eight healthy foods that may help boost serotonin.
+It also covers the difference between serotonin and tryptophan, the importance of carbohydrates, and other tips for boosting serotonin and mood.

-Tryptophan is an amino acid that is important for the production of serotonin in the body.
-It is also key to brain function and has a role in healthy sleep.
+Tryptophan is an amino acid important for the production of serotonin in the body.
+It is also key to brain function and plays a role in healthy sleep.

-People cannot make tryptophan in their bodies, so must obtain it from their diet.
+The body cannot make tryptophan, so people must obtain it from their diet.

-Fortunately, tryptophan can be found in food whereas serotonin cannot.
+Tryptophan can be found in food, whereas serotonin cannot.

-Eating a healthful, balanced diet is an essential way to support mental as well as physical health.
+Eating a healthy, balanced diet is an essential way to support mental and physical health.
 Including sources of tryptophan in the diet can have positive benefits on energy levels, mood, and sleep.

 Tryptophan, which goes into making serotonin, is commonly found in foods that contain protein.
 Although meat is often a key source of protein for many people, there are also many vegetarian and vegan sources.